hats-finance/hats-contracts/docs/deposits-and-withdrawals.md

 ## Withdrawal

 The funds that a user has deposited in the vault can be paid out as a bounty to hackers.
-Hats has implemented some time limits on withdrawals to make sure that users will not withdraw their funds while a claim is being processed, or just before a claim is being paid out.
+Hats has implemented time limits on withdrawals to make sure that users will not withdraw their funds while a claim is being processed, or just before a claim is being paid out.

 Specifcally,  a user cannot withdraw her funds: